hashcloak/noir-bigint/DOCUMENTATION.md

 ### Multiplication

-To do the multiplication, we first multiply two `BigNum` instances using an unconstrained function, and then we constrain the multiplication using the constrained functoin `evaluate_quadratic_expression()`.
+To do the multiplication, we first multiply two `BigNum` instances using an unconstrained function, and then we constrain the multiplication using the constrained function `evaluate_quadratic_expression()`.

-For the unconstrained multiplication function, we have two different flavors to multiply two $N$ limb numbers: we can perform schoolbook, or we can use the Karatsuba algorithm.
-Both are useful depending on the number of limbs: Karatsuba has a better performance for large values of $N$, while schoolbook has a better performance for small values of $N$.
+For the unconstrained multiplication function, we have two different flavors for multiplying two $N$ limb numbers: We can perform a schoolbook or use the Karatsuba algorithm.
+Both are useful depending on the number of limbs: Karatsuba performs better for large values of $N$, while schoolbook performs better for small values of $N$.

 We next describe both approaches.

 #### Schoolbook multiplication

+In the schoolbook approach, to multiply two $N$-limb big integers $a$ and $b$, we perform the operation `result[i + j] += a[i] * b[j]`. where $i, j \in \lbrace 0, \dots, N - 1 \rbrace$.
+This approach is more efficient when $N$ is small.

 #### Karatsuba multiplication

+Notice that the schoolbook multiplication has a $O(N^2)$ complexity.
+However, we can make some improvements if we use the Karatsua algorithm.
+For two $N$ limb elements $a$ and $b$, we can compute the product between $a$ and $b$ by dividing them into $(N/2)$-limb integers $a_l, a_h, b_l, b_h$.
+Then, the multiplication is done as follows:

+$$ r_0 = a_l \times b_l, $$

+$$ r_2 = a_h \times b_h, $$

+$$ r_1 = (a_l + a_h) \times (b_l + b_h) - t_0 - t_1. $$

+Then, the result will be the limbs $[r_0, r_1, r_2]$, where $t_0$ is the least significant limb.
+Those limbs will likely overlap, so we need an extra linear amount of additions to correct that overlap.
+The multiplication procedure can be applied recursively until $N=2$, and at this recursion level, we use traditional multiplication.

+It is important to mention that we can do some levels of the recursion using the Karatsuba approach and finish the recursion using schoolbook multiplication.
+However, we need to perform a performance evaluation to determine whether it is appropriate to stop the Karatsuba recursion and finish it using schoolbooks.
+The evaluation is left as future work.

+Due to Noir's limitations, the Karatsuba method can only be implemented for a fixed and predefined number of limbs.
+Therefore, we have implemented Karatsuba multiplication for the following values of $N$: 13, 17, 18, 26, and 34.
+The addition of more values is left for future work.